Mitsubishi Mirage: Thailand

 The current Mirage has proven to be a polarizing design.
 It has been met with negative reviews in some markets, and praise in others.
 Favorable reviews highlight the efficiency of the design, while critics often illustrate the car's shortcomings, with a tendency to compare the Mirage with more expensive cars.

 Auto Express and Ollie Kew of Car Magazine all gave the car a two out of five star rating.
 Peter Anderson of The Motor Report gave it two-and-a-half out of five stars.
 What Car? magazine rated the Mirage 3 out of 5 stars for "cost and verdict."
 Matt Jones of Top Gear magazine gave the Mirage an Overall Verdict of 3 out of 10.
 Sam Wollaston of The Guardian gave the car a Cool Factor rating of 3 out of 10.
 Consumer Reports placed the Mirage among the 10 Worst Cars of 2013 and Top Gear magazine placed the Mirage on its list of "The worst cars you can buy right now."

-Jason Torchinsky of Jalopnik gave the 2014 Mirage an 8 out of 10 for Value and even went on to criticize critics of the Mirage for excessive criticism, saying "I get the appeal of writing a bad review — they're a hell of a lot more fun to write than a good review...
+Jason Torchinsky of Jalopnik rated the 2014 Mirage an 8 out of 10 for Value and argued that other journalists gave it excessive criticism, saying "I get the appeal of writing a bad review — they're a hell of a lot more fun to write than a good review...
 But you have to keep that critic-lust in check, sometimes, and try and really get to the truth of things."